COil/Jobeet2Bundle/Resources/doc/index.rst

 Current Symfony2 version: 2.0.9

 This is full Jobeet2 tutorial for Symfony2.
-All the code was done by me and I didn't cheat on others implementations so the code may vary with what you'll find on other Jobeet2 repositories.
+All the code was done by me and I didn't cheat on other implementations so the code may vary with what you will find on other Jobeet2 repositories.

 Nevertheless, I tried to produce the cleanest code I could by respecting 100% of the Symfony2 coding standarts.
+The code will be cleaned and improved as I will gain experience with Symfony2.

 DAY1
 ----